Excel-DNA/Tutorials/SpecialTopics/IntelliSenseForVBAFunctions/README.md

 * The name of the sheet must be '\_IntelliSense\_'; it may be a hidden sheet
 * The first cell (A1) must contain the string 'FunctionInfo'
 * The next cell across (B1) must contain the value 1
+* The next call across (C1) may contain a category for the functions (not read by the IntelliSense add-in, used only in the `MacroOptions` code shown below)
 * From the second row down, each row contains the information for a single function
   * Function name
   * Function description